Instrument Insight

 How To Clean Plastic Piano Keys

 • First of all, prepare the necessary liquid to clean the plastic piano keys.
 Take a bowl of warm water.
-Add a few drops of mild dish soap in the water.
+Add a few drops of mild dish soap to the water.

 • Soak a clean piece of microfiber cloth in hot water and soap solution.
 Make sure that the cloth you have taken is white.